Jump to content

 I use a mid-level 2.1 Computer-Speaker-Set for main music speakers.
 It also has it's own built-in Amp and runs from 120v.
 I can get really loud and thumpy, but I make an effort to keep it all balanced.
 I placed it's small woofer/sub-woofer box under the cabinet near the other (sorta faux) sub-woofer.
 It's Left/Right satellites are just soft-mounted to the top of the BackBox for now.

-I found NirSoft's Sound-Volume-View to keep Windows from changing my config whenever it feels like it.
+I found NirSoft's Sound-Volume-View to keep Windows from changing my config whenever it feels like it (ie, what "sound card" to use for each thing).

 #164 Tesla